urs-truly-siva/Infosys_Text_Summarizer/README.md

 | **Train**      | ['dialogue', 'summary'] | 14732    |
 | **Test**       | ['dialogue', 'summary'] | 819      |
 | **Validation** | ['dialogue', 'summary'] | 818      |

+## **3. Tokenizer Initialization:**

+A tokenizer, specifically the T5Tokenizer from the pre-trained t5-small model, is initialized to handle tokenization for both inputs (dialogues) and outputs (summaries).
+### T5 Tokinizer:
+The T5 (Text-To-Text Transfer Transformer) tokenizer is designed to handle various text-to-text tasks, where both the input and output are in the form of textual sequences.
+It's part of the T5 model architecture, which was introduced by Google AI's team.